Hchakib/Hchakib/README.md

 ### 🚀 About Me

 I'm a software developer with a deep interest in solving real problems through clean, maintainable code.
 I specialize in full-stack development—whether it's building interactive frontends with React or architecting backend APIs in Node.js, Symfony, or ASP.NET Core.
-I also enjoy working on mobile apps using Android Studio with Java.
+I also enjoy working on mobile apps using Android Studio with Kotlin.

 💡 One of the most exciting projects I worked on was delivering an entire e-commerce platform with admin capabilities in under 72 hours using Symfony.
 This experience taught me how to prioritize features, write scalable code under pressure, and most importantly—get things done.